MunroRaymaker/simple-shoppingcart-discount-calculator/README.md

 * 2 B's for 45
 * C+D for 30

+Promotions should be mutually exclusive, meaning that there can only be one discount for a given sku.
+A sku can onkly exist in one promotion.

 The unit tests will test these scenarios.

-# Architecture